-The remuneration practices of VP Bank are in compliance with appendix 4.4 of the Banking Ordinance (BankO) as well as the EU Directive.
-They are oriented towards long-term success: there are no events which trigger the automatic payment of variable salary components.
-The decision concerning the earmarking of a total amount for remuneration lies ultimately with the Board of Directors.
+The remuneration practices of VP Bank are in compliance with appendix 4.4 of the Banking Ordinance (BankO) as well as the EU Directive and are geared to long-term success.
+The decision concerning the earmarking of a total amount for remuneration resides ultimately with the Board of Directors.

 VP Bank does not make guaranteed payments in addition to fixed salaries such as end-of-service indemnities agreed in advance.
-Special payments upon commencement of employment may occur in selected individual cases – as a general rule, these relate to compensation for foregone benefits from the previous employer.
+Special payments upon commencement of employment may occur in given individual cases – as a rule, these relate to compensation for foregone benefits from the previous employer.

-In application of Liechtenstein law, variable salary components if necessary may be cancelled, those withheld be forfeited or those already paid out reclaimed.
+In application of Liechtenstein law, variable salary components, where applicable, may be cancelled, those with- held be forfeited or those already paid out reclaimed.
 This applies in particular in the case of proven guilt of an employee or the acceptance of excessive risk to achieve goals.

 Determination of remuneration (Governance)

-With the budget, the Board of Directors approves the total of fixed remuneration and, at the end of the year, decides on the level of provisions for the variable portion of salary having regard the annual results.
-It lays down the fixed and variable portion of remuneration for the members of Group Executive Management and the Executive Board.
+With the budget, the Board of Directors approves the framework for the fixed remuneration and, at the end of the year, decides on the level of provisions for the variable salary components having regard the annual results.
+It lays down the fixed and variable portion of remuneration for the members of the Group Executive Management,the Head Group Compliance and the Head Group Risk.
 The Nomination & Compensation Committee (NCC) supports the Board of Directors in all issues involving the setting of salaries, defines, together with the Group Executive Management, those individuals designated as “risk takers” and monitors their remuneration.
-Together with Internal Audit, the NCC reviews compliance with the Remuneration Policy.
+Together with Group Internal Audit, the NCC reviews compliance with the Remuneration Policy.